grafana/loki/docs/sources/send-data/otel/_index.md

 # Ingesting logs to Loki using OpenTelemetry Collector

 {{% admonition type="warning" %}}
-OpenTelemetry logs ingestions is an experimental feature and is subject to change in future releases of Grafana Loki.
+OpenTelemetry logs ingestion is an experimental feature and is subject to change in future releases of Grafana Loki.
 {{% /admonition %}}

 Loki natively supports ingesting OpenTelemetry logs over HTTP.